-Born in France, from Vietnamese parents, I was originally trained as a scientist (Ecole Polytechnique X84, PhD University of Paris), and made a few fundamental contributions to the fields of Artificial Intelligence and Image Processing, detailed in The Geometry of Multiple Images (MIT Press, with Olivier Faugeras).
+Born in Paris, France to Vietnamese parents, I was originally trained as a scientist (Ecole Polytechnique X84, PhD University of Paris), and made a few fundamental contributions to the fields of Artificial Intelligence and Image Processing, detailed in The Geometry of Multiple Images.

-Although I am no longer involved in difficult technical climbing, this participatory approach to photography continues these days with adventure travels, which have taken me to five continents.
-I am fortunate that my work could span an immense geographic range, from climbing the summit of Mt.
-McKinley in Alaska, to scuba diving under tropical seas.
+This participatory approach to photography continued with travels, which have taken me to natural and cultural destinations on five continents.
+I am fortunate to have experienced an immense geographic range, from climbing the summit of Denali in Alaska, to scuba diving under tropical seas.

-I had found an audience since 1995 with my first website, the Mountain Gallery, which was expended into this website and led to many publications in more than thirty countries.
-As it became one of the most visited of individual photographer's websites, I turned to photography full-time, with prints and license sales from terragalleria.com providing the sole source of income for our family.
-I currently live in San Jose, California, with my wife and two children.
+I had found an audience since 1995 with my first website, the Mountain Gallery, which was expended into this website in 2001 and has since led to hundreds of publications in more than thirty countries.
+Its popularity as one of the most visited of individual photographer's websites allowed me to turn to photography full-time.

 In 2009, Ken Burns and Dayton Duncan featured me as one of the few living characters in the PBS film The National Parks: America's Best Idea.
 To celebrate the National Park Service Centennial in 2016, I released my signature book Treasured Lands: A Photographic Odyssey through America's National Parks, which won six national book awards and became a critically acclaimed best-seller.
 I currently live in San Jose, California, with my wife, two children, two chickens, and a Chihuahua dog named Peanut who routinely runs half-marathon distances.